nopaixx/MaketsGA/README.md

   ```
 Function applycalcs(double &values[],double &percepts[]) recibe input values and perform percepton calculation and return a percepts as output.

-Let go to analize how we call a full conected network of 3 hidden layers with 35 neurons each
+Let's go to analize how we call a full conected network of 3 hidden layers with 35 neurons each

 ```
       net1.applycalcs(ind1,ind2);